TERMS OF REFERENCE & MEMBERSHIP

-- Identify major areas of risk for IOP and its subsidiary companies and to ensure processes exist to manage risk in these areas
+- Review and help identify major areas of risk for IOP and its subsidiary companies and to ensure processes exist to manage risk in these areas;

-- Ensure risk management, internal audit and external audit processes are administered effectively
+- Give oversight to risk management, internal audit and external audit processes;

 The committee is authorised by Council to: